Cleveland Clinic logo

 How is tardive dyskinesia diagnosed?

-Your healthcare provider will ask about your symptoms, medical history and medication history.
-If you take a medication that’s known to cause tardive dyskinesia, your provider will likely suspect TD.
+Your healthcare provider will ask about your symptoms and review your medical and medication history.
+If you take a medication known to cause tardive dyskinesia, your provider may suspect TD.
 They’ll also do a physical exam and a neurological exam.
-They may refer you to a specialist, like a neurologist, movement disorder specialist or psychiatrist.
+In some cases, they may refer you to a specialist, like a neurologist, movement disorder specialist or psychiatrist.

 Healthcare providers refer to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) to diagnose tardive dyskinesia.
-It states that symptoms of TD must last for at least one month after stopping the medication to get a diagnosis of the condition.
-You must have been on the medication for at least three months if you’re 40 or younger or one month if you’re over 40.
+According to these guidelines, symptoms must last at least one month after you stop the medication.
+You must also have taken the medication for at least three months if you’re 40 or younger, or at least one month if you’re over 40.

 Advertisement